 The Financial Reporting Council of Nigeria ("the Council") is a Regulatory Agency under the Federal Ministry of Industry, Trade and Investment.
-It is a body established by FRC Act, No. 6, 2011 to promote trade and investment in Nigeria by ensuring high standards of financial reporting, auditing, and corporate governance.
+It is a body established by the FRC Act, No. 6, 2011 to promote trade and investment in Nigeria by ensuring high standards of financial reporting, auditing, and corporate governance.

-As the apex regulatory body over auditing activities in Nigeria, one of the goals of the Council is to improve the quality of corporate financial reporting premised on sound systems of internal control.
+As the apex regulatory body over auditing activities amongst others in Nigeria, one of the goals of the Council is to improve the quality of corporate financial reporting premised on sound systems of internal control.

-This guidance is issued by the Council pursuance to Sections 7(2f) and 50(f) of Financial Reporting Act of 2011 which empowers the Council to require independent attestation on the management assessment of internal controls, including Information Systems controls and encourage sound systems of internal control to safeguard stakeholders' investment and assets of PIEs.
+This guidance is issued by the Council in pursuance of Sections 7(1), 7(2f), and 50(f) of the Financial Reporting Council Act of 2011 which empowers the Council to require independent attestation on the management assessment of internal controls, including Information Systems controls and encourage sound systems of internal control to safeguard stakeholders' investment and assets of PIEs.
+The guidance is only applicable to Internal Control Over Financial Reporting (ICFR) as it does not cover the entire system of internal control of an entity.

-The Financial Reporting Council of Nigeria's office is currently located at 4th & 5th Floor Alexander House Block K, Plot 8, Otunba Jobi Fele Way, Central Business District, Alausa Ikeja, Lagos, Nigeria.
+The Financial Reporting Council of Nigeria's office is currently located on the 4th & 5th Floor Alexander House Block K, Plot 8, Otunba Jobi Fele Way, Central Business District, Alausa Ikeja, Lagos, Nigeria.